Is It A "Natural and Inevitable" Condition?

 That culture enables the wealthiest few to get incredibly wealthier at the expense of everyone and everything else.
 But it is a distortion of the American Dream, about the individual “making good” and gaining great personal fame and fortune.
 That false dream produces a culture of greed and self-interest because it is based on the idea that people should be totally “self-reliant” and that government should do little and "get off our back" so that banks, businesses and corporations can be left to their own devices.

-Many of those who bought and sold that idea and culture believed in it sincerely, because even though it violates the intent of the Founders, and even though it violates the core universal teachings and the golden rule of Jesus of Nazareth and other great spiritual teachers, it was cunningly but charmingly sold as being “patriotic and religious.”
+Many of those who bought and sold that idea and culture believed in it sincerely, because even though it violates the intent of the Founders, and even though it violates the core universal teachings and the golden rule of Jesus of Nazareth and other great spiritual teachers, it was cunningly but charmingly sold by Reaganites as being “patriotic and religious.”

 That is heartless, shameful, misleading and deceptive rationale and propaganda, concocted to blame the victims and justify the greed and hoarding of the wealthiest few, and that propaganda has been spread in many ways to claim poverty is not a problem, and that our political economic system is perfectly fair.

 According to the National Poverty Center (NPC) Policy Brief #28 of February 2012, several studies show a declining proportion of benefits go to the poor.
 Most entitlements go to the wealthy, and in fact, the misguided and heartless 1996 “Welfare Reform Act” ended the cash assistance program in the U.S. for poor families with children.